pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

    :width: 800px
    :alt: 2d cuts ortho and non-ortho.

-   Sample plot for case where projection is a) orthogonal and b) non-orthogonal.
+   Sample plot for cases where projection is a) orthogonal and b) non-orthogonal.

-We can see that for the ``orthogonal=true`` case the reciprocal lattice maintains its symmetry, but the ``orthogonal=false`` image produces nice axes but a skewed image.
+We can see that for the ``nonorthogonal=true`` case the reciprocal lattice maintains its symmetry, but the ``nonorthogonal=false`` image produces precise axis-labels but a skewed image.

 .. note::